dignifiedalpaca/blog/README.md

 - Import from JSR: If you want the simplest way to use smallblog, this is for you.
 - Cloning this repo: If you want to customize the look and feel of your blog.
+- Using Deno deploy: If you want the most efficient, yet simple deployment of smallblog, you can simply use Deno deploy.

 ### Method 1: JSR import